daronphang/programming-resources/architectures/software/overview.md

 ## Architecture Decisions

 Architecture decisions define the rules for how a system should be constructed i.e. business and service layers within a layered architecture can access the database, restricting the presentation layer from making direct database calls.
-They **form the constraints of the sstem and direct the development teams on what is and isn't allowed**.
+They **form the constraints of the system and direct the development teams on what is and isn't allowed**.

 If a particular architecture decision cannot be implemented in one part of the system due to some condition or other constraint, that decision/rule can be broken through something called a **variance**.
 Most organizations have variance models that are used by an architecture review board (ARB) or chief architect.
 Those models formalize the process for seeking a variance to a particular standard or decision.